 Sinusitis is swelling of the sinuses, usually caused by an infection.
 It's common and usually clears up on its own within 2 to 3 weeks.
 But medicines can help if it's taking a long time to go away.

 Earache and ear pain is common, particularly in young children.
 It can be painful but is not usually a sign of anything serious.

 Earache - NHS (www.nhs.uk)

-The paramedic team are fully trained in Minor illness.
-At all times they have access to the Duty Doctor who is able to provide advice and sign off prescriptions for the paramedic team.
-For minor illness appointments, for conditions such as a chest infection, urinary tract infection, tonsillitis, sinusitis etc please book online or call the surgery on 0118 9874551 to arrange an appointment with a member of our minor illness team.
+The paramedics are fully trained in Minor illness.
+At all times they have access to the Duty Doctor who is able to provide advice and sign off prescriptions if required.
+For minor illness appointments, for conditions such as a chest infection, urinary tract infection, tonsillitis, sinusitis, ear infections, please book online or call the surgery on 0118 9874551 to arrange a minor illness appointment.
 Please note that our appointments are monitored to ensure they are booked in with the appropriate clinician.
-If you book an appointment with a doctor and the condition is deemed to be minor illness, we will make every effort to contact you to advise you when your appointment has been re-booked with one of our highly trained clinicians but please bear in mind, that we may not always be able to contact you to let you know we have done this before you arrive for your appointment.
+If you book an appointment with a doctor and the condition is deemed to be minor illness, your appointment will be rebooked and you will be informed by text message.

 If you are unable to get through to the practice, please call NHS 111 for medical advice.

 - Physician Associate face to face appointments

 - Minor illness appointments

 - Mental health practitioner - for new, adult mental health symptoms, no medication